![]() |

 Forest sculptures of this online gallery have bases installations which are

-wood birds are fixed on pedestals by means of iron dowels and composite glue.
+shown wood birds are fixed on pedestals by means of iron dowels and composite

 In some cases the shown forest sculptures in gallery are made of several